 3) Rejecting the idea that I need to pigeon-hole myself into being one thing, one career that I do.
 I, like everyone else, am many things.
 When I choose to meet myself where I am – at this cross section of all my interests – that is when I am at peace.
 I am an herbalist, philosopher, thought-challenger, healer, comedienne, songbird, actress, twinkle toes, and wordsmith (let this blog be my evidence for a few of those).
 For the rest, visit my YouTube channel and see for yourself!
 And if you subscribe, I will love you forever.

 4) Even if I failed to tell you this now, you’d find out soon enough: I like stirring the pot.
 I like stickin’ it to the man.
 I am armed with honesty and openness, and I’m not afraid to use them… especially in the face of those topics that usually induce cringe-worthy silences and non sequiturs.
 Why?
 Because we don’t grow by connecting with people who are cookie cut-outs of ourselves, who share our beliefs and our feelings about everything.
 We grow by connecting with those vastly different than us and then – and here is the key – by having empathy for those people.
 That is how this world gets better.

 So that’s me.
-An allergen-free black hole that is bound to be full of nuts if ever explored.
-A passionate lover of food and a believer in its power to feed the soul just as well as the body.
+An honorary Oregon Trail traveler with shaman skills, who likes to sing and dance and do improv comedy.
+A passionate lover of nature and a believer in its power to feed the soul just as well as the body.
 A child sitting front row at a magic show.
 A Bird… A Plane… No, The Palate Peacemaker!
 Here to save my own day, because I am my own superhero.
 And you are yours.
 But maybe you’ve forgotten.
 I’m here to help you remember.